Munnangi

 Munnangi is a village in Guntur district of the Indian state of Andhra Pradesh.
 It is located in Kollipara mandal of Tenali revenue division.
 Munnangi also known as Munikotipuram.

 Geography

 Munnangi is situated to the northwest of the mandal headquarters, Kollipara, at 16°19′43″N 80°43′17″E. It is spread over an area of 1350 ha.

 Governance

 Munnangi gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
+The currently ruling sarpanch in this village is V Deenamma.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.